thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 {: .copy-code}

 Performance tests will be started as an application to reduce network setup complexity using the container.
-Before you started, clone and build once the performance test:
+Before you started, clone and build the performance test from source:
 ```bash
 cd ~
 git clone https://github.com/thingsboard/performance-tests.git